-Supplemental Classes—Writing and Computer Skills
+Supplemental Classes—Writing and Conversation Skills

 Supplemental classes are designed to supplement the learning that takes place for students in our “Survival to Success” English program.
-The Adult Education program has identified two areas where students typically need more support—writing and computer skills.
+The Adult Education program has identified two areas where students typically need more support—writing and conversation skills.
 Students enrolled in our ESOL classes will be given the option to participate in these supplemental classes.